McYum/portfolio/README.md

 ## Design Inspiration

 The initial layout and structural design of this current portfolio were vaguely based on a previous iteration of my personal portfolio, serving as a familiar starting point for the new design.

----

-This combination of automated and manual checks, along with robust development tools, aimed to create an accessible and well-structured portfolio.